-If you’d like to find out more about what the webinar covers, which includes a discussion on what personalized learning is, how you can achieve it, and how you can overcome any challenges, read on, as we’re going to discuss a little bit about creating personalized learning plans for students.
+If you’d like to find out more about what the webinar covers, which includes a discussion on what is personalized learning, how you can achieve it, and how you can overcome any challenges, read on, as we’re going to discuss a little bit about creating personalized learning plans for students.

 Let’s Begin… Personalized Learning Plans

 So to start, we need to set out the fact that to really personalize learning in the classroom, plans should be created for each student.
 To create a plan, we discuss six steps.
 Although they may not be surprising, together, they are powerful and each one has the individual student at its center, which is really important.

 We’ll go through the first four steps here and explore how you can create the optimal personalized learning plan for each of your students.

 To start, let’s make sure you begin at your starting point and define it.
 By looking at assessment results as the blueprint of your curriculum design, we are able to understand where we’re going.
 Also, through adaptive technology that yields reliable, fair results and enables you to have smart data you can interpret, you can put the correct assessment in place to set benchmarks which is ideal.

 Next, we’ll take a look at setting goals.
 It must be remembered that it’s not necessarily simple for students to set goals.
 As teachers, we should be setting goals with our students alongside asking them what areas they’d like to improve in, what their strengths and weaknesses are, etc. Students must be a part of this process and set their own goals so they know what they must achieve and how they’re going to get there.